SolaceDev/maas-docs-online/docs/group_getting_started/ggs_queue.rst

 Step 2: Create a Queue using the Queue management window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the Management tab you can open the Queue management window where you can work with queues in your messaging service.
+From the Manage tab you can open the Queue management window where you can work with queues in your messaging service.

 To create a queue, follow the steps below.

-1. Click on the **Queues** tile on the Management tab.
+1. Click on the **Queues** tile on the Manage tab.
 This will open the Queue management window in a new browser tab.

 .. image:: ../img/ggs_queue_mgmt_tile.png